 Our guild members believe in giving back to the community in which we live.
 We support several local organizations with donations of quilts.

 Project Warmth - Warming our Community with Quilts

 Project Warmth, an entity within the guild that arranges donations of quilts, is one of our most active and worthwhile endeavors.
 Originally created to give quilts to families or individuals whose homes had been lost or severely damaged by fire, Project Warmth has been expanded to include other needs and requests.
-Quilts are donated regularly to Rapid City Regional Hospital pediatrics, WAVI, Youth & Family Services, Black Hills Children's Home, Passages, Habitat for Humanity, Fort Meade, and fire victims.
+In 2021, 378 quilts were donated to the community.
+Quilts are donated regularly to Monument Health pediatrics, Fort Meade, Youth & Family Services, Black Hills Children's Home, Love Inc, Sleep in Heavenly Peace, Mommy's Closet, Passages, Working Against Violence Inc, Hospice House, and Habitat for Humanity.
 Special requests are considered.

 The quilt sizes most needed are:

 - Hospital Pediatrics: 40-50 inches wide by 40-55 inches high

 - Youth and Family Services: 45-50 inches wide by 65-74 inches high

 - Fort Meade VA Hospital: Wheelchair, lap, some twin size